By Judy Garrido

 I hope you'll consider the benefits of keeping track of your experiences, what you did specifically to transform them, and what manifested from your actions, as this will go a long way in helping you with increased awareness, discernment, and focused transformation, as well as adding to your personal reference library.

-And if you do purchase any of the journals and have found them helpful, please let me know by leaving a comment here or contacting me directly.
+And if you do purchase a journal and have found it helpful, please let me know by leaving a comment here or contacting me directly.